kokkonisd/cs-artifact-template/doc/src/architecture.md

   material needed to (re)produce experimental results for/from the associated paper.

 This split allows for nominal maintenance of both parts of the work.
-On the one hand, the _tool_ repository should be both **published in a live repository** (e.g., on GitHub), to continue to maintain and distribute the tool, allow others to fork and contribute to it, and **archived**, to allow for long-term preservation and enable reproduction in the future.
+On the one hand, the _tool_ repository should be both **published in a live repository** (e.g., on GitHub), to allow authors to continue to maintain and distribute the tool, allow others to fork and contribute to it, and **archived**, to allow for long-term preservation and enable reproduction in the future.
 On the other hand, the _artifact_ repository should also be **archived** (for the same reasons), but it should probably not be published in a live repository, as it is not destined to be distributed or accept contributions from others; after all, its only purpose is reproducing the results of the associated paper.

 This way, the two repositories can stay clean, containing only relevant content, and avoiding confusion regarding the two main "target groups": developers or researchers modifying the tool are